Vallejo Federal Crimes Lawyer

 Attorney Tim A. Pori

 is one of the few attorneys in the Solano County Area to handle federal crimes defense – and do it well.
-Equipped with 25 years of experience and certification as a Criminal Law Specialist, Attorney Pori has the professional skill and resources to champion your rights in the face of federal accusations, from RICO to wire fraud to firearms charges.
+Equipped with 25 years of experience, Attorney Pori has the professional skill and resources to champion your rights in the face of federal accusations, from RICO to wire fraud to firearms charges.
 Our firm has been mentioned in the press many times for our tough trials and not guilty verdicts; we can put up a proper fight to protect your constitutional rights in the face of the federal justice system.

 RICO Act